 You’ll also want to consider the many types of windows available.
 For example, single-hung windows are among the most popular and cheapest options.
 They have a fixed upper window and allow you to open a lower window sash.

 Double-hung windows are pricier but have two moving window sashes that allow for increased airflow and easier cleaning.
 There are also bay windows, arched windows, sliding windows, and many more to choose from.

 The glass option you choose is an important decision.
 There are a variety of insulating options, such as dual-pane or triple-pane windows.
 Glass can be treated with a low-emittance coating to reflect heat in the summer and keep it in in the winter.

 In climates where you need to cool the house for much of the year, consider three-coat low-e glazing, which best reduces heat from the sun.
 In colder climates that require more heating, it may make sense to go with a two-coat low-e treatment.

 The space between glass may be filled with a nontoxic gas that can provide better insulation than air.

 What’s the Best Time of Year for Replacing Windows?

-The mild weather of spring, summer, and fall make these times the most popular for replacing windows.
-In the warmer months, you don’t have to worry about winter air getting into your house, requiring you to jack up your heat or close off rooms to control drafts.
+Spring, summer, and fall tend to be the most popular times to replace windows.
+That’s because in the warmer months, you don’t have to worry about winter air getting into your house, requiring you to jack up your heat or close off rooms to control drafts.
 These factors can be especially irksome if you’re having multiple windows replaced.

 What does it cost to replace windows?
-It depends on the materials (wood, vinyl, fiberglass?), style, size, and labor.
-Think of new windows as a long-term investment that provides energy savings, visual appeal, and enhanced resale value.
+It depends on the materials (wood, vinyl, fiberglass), style, size, and labor costs.
+Think of new windows as a long-term investment that may provide energy savings, visual appeal, and, potentially, enhanced resale value.